klittle314/IHI_Covid_Public/README.md

 ![phases within Epoch 1](images/ARkansas%202%20Nov%202020.jpg)

-In other words, in our application, a phase is a distinct time period described by a distinct control chart.
+In other words, in our application, a phase is a distinct time period described by a distinct Shewhart chart.

 A location always starts in Epoch 1.
 How do we handle a series with rare deaths associated with Covid after exponential growth and decline?
 The algorithm for fitting in Epoch 4 is identical to the logic in Epoch 1.
 The only distinction is that Epoch 1 characterizes the start of the death series.